wellcomecollection/docs/research/2019-12-16_searching_with_the_calm_api.md

 <details>
   <summary>What is an accession/accession number?</summary>

-  > In library science, an *accession* is all the material that gets collected at one time from a single source.
+  > In archives practice, an *accession* is all the material that gets collected at one time from a single source.
   > The *accession identifier* is the unique identifier given to that batch of material.
   >
   > At Wellcome, the accession identifier is made of two parts: the *accession number* (sequential, currently up to 2551) and a *collection reference* (such as WT, PPMTW, SANCT).